cu-swe4s-fall-2019/final-project-time_series/README.md

 ```

 # Analysis Results
-## Data
+## Initial Data Processing
-Mouse B cells were treated with Interferon alpha over a time course, the gene expression over time is normalized and visualized in the plot below:
+Mouse B cells were treated with Interferon alpha over a time course (15 minutes to 14 hours), the gene expression over time is normalized and visualized in the plot below:
+#### Heatmap of the top 50 genes that have the greatest variance across time
 ![](./out/gene_heatmap.png)
+#### Gene expression trajectory of the top 50 genes that have the greatest variance across time
 ![](./out/gene_trajectory.png)

 ## Clustering
+The K-means clustering utilizes the python package `clust`.
+It uses the top 5000 genes ordered by variance across time for clustering.
+Overall, it undergo clustering optimization to find the optimal K that minimizes within-cluster sum of square.
+And use that optimal K to generate gene clusters.
-K-means clustering optimization
+#### Demonstration of optimization of K-means clustering
 ![](./out/SSvK.png)
-Clustering results
+#### Clustering Result
+Using K-means clustering, the program is able to parse out gene expression patterns and categorized them into groups.
+For the discussed data set, several gene sets that undergo up-regulation, down-regulation and oscillation were identified:
 ![](./out/cluster.png)

 ## Motif Enrichment
+Finally, using the promoter sequences parsed out from each gene clusters, the software performs motif enrichment analysis using the AME software package from MEME suite.
+The screenshot of the analysis result is shown below.
 Cluster 1 gene promoter motif enrichment
 ![](./out/cluster1_enrichment.png)
 Cluster 4 gene promoter motif enrichment
 ![](./out/cluster4_enrichment.png)

+# Authors
+Qing Yang (qing.yang@colorado.edu)
+Samuel Hunter (Samuel.Hunter-1@colorado.edu)
+Chi Zhang (Chi.Zhang-6@colorado.edu)